-Czech Infrastructure for Intergrative Structural Biology
+Czech Infrastructure for Integrative Structural Biology

 D8 Venture diffractometer (Bruker) with a MetalJet D2 high-flux liquid Gallium X-ray source, Photon II detector and Kappa goniometer.
 This diffractometer is used for X-ray diffraction studies of biomolecular crystals (macromolecular crystallography).
 The device is also equipped with an ISX motorised stage for in-situ X-ray diffraction experiments, enabling screening of diffraction properties in crystallisation plates (plus limited diffraction data collection).
 The beam size of 70 microns (FWHM) and its high brilliance enable very effective screening, automated in-plate screening and fast data collection.
 Typical exposure time per degree for protein crystals: 30-90 seconds.

-CIISB - Czech Infrastructure for Integrative Structural Biology is formed by two Centers of Excellence for Structural Biology constructed within the projects CEITEC – Central European Institute of Technology, Brno and BIOCEV - Biotechnology and Biomedicine Centre, Vestec, Prague-West.
-CEITEC and BIOCEV have been financed from the EU Structural Funds through the Operational Program Research and Development for Innovation, priority axis 1 – European Centers of Excellence, which is managed by the Ministry of Education, Youth and Sports of the Czech Republic.
+CIISB - Czech Infrastructure for Integrative Structural Biology is formed by two Centers of Excellence for Structural Biology constructed within two projects: CEITEC – Central European Institute of Technology, Brno and BIOCEV - Biotechnology and Biomedicine Centre, Vestec, Prague-West.
+CEITEC and BIOCEV have been financed by the EU Structural Funds through the Operational Program Research and Development for Innovation, priority axis 1 – European Centers of Excellence, which is managed by the Ministry of Education, Youth and Sports of the Czech Republic.
 The Czech structural biology community is represented by the Czech Society for Structural Biology (CSSB), which is forming a national link to INSTRUCT.
-CIISB affiliation with INSTRUCT contributes to the development of human resources in research, attracts qualified national and international researchers, and enables efficient dissemination of knowledge and expertise within INSTRUCT, as well as efficient use of the infrastructure.
+CIISB affiliation with INSTRUCT contributes to the development of human resources in research, attracts qualified national and international researchers, and enables efficient dissemination of knowledge and expertise within INSTRUCT, as well as the efficient use of the infrastructure.

-The core facilities for structural biology in Biocev are organized under the Centre of molecular structure, run by the Institute of Biotechnology, Academy of Sciences of the Czech Republic.
+The core facilities for structural biology in BIOCEV are organized under the Centre of molecular structure, run by the Institute of Biotechnology, Czech Academy of Sciences.

 Visit this centre and more by submitting a proposal for access.Submit Proposal